openhab/openhab1-addons/bundles/binding/org.openhab.binding.milight/README.md

 The openHAB Milight binding allows to send commands to multiple Milight bridges.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/milight/readme.html).

 ## Binding Configuration

 This binding can be configured in the file `services/milight.cfg`.